 It's also best to promote these offers across multiple outlets, including social media posts, website popups, emails, and newsletters.
 Once you get the word out, the buyers are bound to trickle in!

-A gift guide helps capture the interests of your overwhelmed customers.
+A gift guide helps capture the interest of your overwhelmed customers.
 It's a powerful marketing tool that allows you to categorise and present products smoothly.
 It also simplifies the browsing and purchasing experience of your customer.

 For example, you can streamline your store by sorting sections in this way: